amrsobhy/pushbots_yaml_docs/readme.md

-pushbots_docs for swagger in yaml and json
+pushbots_docs for swagger in yaml and json with local server for rendering